The Best Coolers of 2023: Staff Picks

 Find quick recommendations below or scroll down for in-depth reviews.

 Say hello to our favorite hands-free cooler: the IceMule Pro.
 The top loader fits about 18 cans and keeps them cold up to 24 hours, but the special sauce here is the suspension.
 IceMule took a cue from more traditional hiking packs and added padded straps and a back panel to the vinyl cooler.
-Channels between the two foam panels and straps encourage airflow, and the straps are even adjustable (and have a sternum strap to minimize sway on off-kilter terrain).
-Add to that the cooler’s inherently flexible shape that better molds to your body, and the Pro is a solid choice for long days on the trail.
+Channels between the two foam panels and straps encourage airflow, and the straps are even adjustable (with a sternum strap to minimize sway on off-kilter terrain).
+Add to that the cooler's inherently flexible shape that better molds to your body, and the Pro is a solid choice for long days on the trail.

 Keep your money in your bank account and plastic out of the landfills.
-That’s the idea behind Igloo’s ECOCOOL 30, which is constructed with post-consumer recycled resin (trashed yogurt cups and milk jugs) and costs about the same as the two 12-packs you can stow inside it.
-The 28-liter capacity is just big enough for an overnight trip, although most reviewers prefer its compact size for road trips and fancy day jaunts.
-(It’s tall enough to stack two 12-ounce cans, and will help keep snacks fresh for up to five days.)
+That's the idea behind the Igloo ECOCOOL 30, which is constructed with postconsumer recycled resin (trashed yogurt cups and milk jugs) and costs about the same as the three 12-packs you can easily stow inside it with room for ice and more.
+The 28-liter capacity (holding 41 cans) is just big enough for an overnight trip, although most reviewers prefer its compact size for road trips and fancy day jaunts.
+(It's tall enough to stack two 12-ounce cans or a 2-liter bottle, and will help keep snacks fresh for up to several days.)
 Note: A few customer reviewers pointed out that the handle can pop off, but is easily fixed.
 Buy here.

 No ice, no problem.
-It doesn’t matter if you’re overlanding for a week or living the permanent road trip life in a campervan; the CFX3 from Dometic will keep your condiments cold without a single cube of ice.
+It doesn't matter if you're overlanding for a week or living the permanent road trip life in a camper van; the CFX3 from Dometic will keep your condiments cold without a single cube of ice.
 Unlike other coolers on this list, this one is electrically powered like a refrigerator.
-When you’re on the go, plug it into your car and use the accompanying app to control the temperature settings via Bluetooth.
+When you're on the go, plug it into your car and use the accompanying app to control the temperature settings via Bluetooth.
 (The compressor cooling technology goes as low as -7°F for a deep freeze.)
-The 35-liter cooler holds up to 50 cans, but thanks to the dual compartments (one with a wire basket), it’s easy to keep your goods organized.
-“I have freedom from ice!” proclaims one psyched co-op member.
+The 35-liter cooler holds up to 50 cans, but thanks to the dual compartments (one with a wire basket), it's easy to keep your goods organized.
+"I have freedom from ice!" proclaims one psyched customer-reviewer.
 Buy here.

 Shop All Coolers